Posted on Nov 17, 2020 in Family Law by Lucy Metcalf

-This week (16-23 November) is Adoption Week Scotland.
+This week (16-20 November) is Adoption Week Scotland 2020.
 Local authorities, adoption agencies, charities and individuals are coming together to celebrate and promote adoption, inform and inspire.

 There are still lots of misconceptions about adoption.
 The Adoption and Children (Scotland) Act 2007 (in force since 2009) opened the door for single people and unmarried couples, including gay couples, to adopt jointly.
 Age limits for adopters were scrapped, allowing older people to consider building a family by adoption.
 The events taking place in Adoption Week Scotland can give people an opportunity to find out more about whether they can change the life of a child through adoption.

-Our family law team can help to guide you through the legal parts of the adoption process.
-They have the experience and expertise to give you specialist advice and support.
+Our family law team can help to guide you through the legal parts of the adoption process, whether you are considering adopting a child from care or a step-child.
+We have the experience and expertise to give you specialist advice and support.

 If you would like to discuss your individual circumstances with us, then please do get in touch.

 Receive the latest news, legal updates and event information straight to your inboxStay Updated